gkjpettet/AIKit/README.md

 ## About

-LLMs are popular in the tech world as of the time of writing (March 2025) and many programmers are building impressive tools on top of them. `AIKit` provides a way for Xojo programmers to chat (using both text and images) with LLMs from Xojo code both synchronously and asynchronously using a standardised `Chat` object.
+LLMs are popular and many programmers are building impressive tools on top of them. `AIKit` provides a way for Xojo programmers to chat (using both text and images) with LLMs from Xojo code both synchronously and asynchronously using a standardised `Chat` object.
 The `Chat` object abstracts away the API complexities of different providers and even allows switching between providers within the same conversation.

 ## Usage